DestinyVolt/D-D/Scriptor/Bee.md

 Attacks:
 - Greataxe: +7 to hit, 1d12 + 6 Slashing damage (Can be Thrown up to 60ft)
 - Claws: +7 to hit, 1d6 + 6 Slashing + 1d6 Acid
+- Grapple: +9 to hit, you are now grabbing them, preventing them from moving
 - Reckless Attack: Advantage for your attacks, Advantage for people targeting you

 Skills: